Memorial plaque commemorating naval battles of World War One at the Chatham memorial to the missing of the Royal Navy.

 Total of United States Navy mariners lost on warships and submarines known to have subjected to legal and illegal salvage and artifact recovery by divers: 694.

-Total of mariners serving on sovereign immune warships and submarines whose maritime military graves are known to have been subjected to illicit salvage and artifact recovery by commercial salvage companies and wreck divers: 19,879.
+Total of mariners serving on sovereign immune warships and submarines whose maritime military graves are known to have been subjected to illicit salvage and artefact recovery by commercial salvage companies and wreck divers: 19,879.

 Campaigners, such as the signatories to the letter from MAST, hope that a higher profile for the alleged “desecration” of maritime military graves will lead to more effective action by the UK Government and other governments whose vessel have been attacked.
 However, the given the precedents it would be as well for anyone involved in the issue not to hold their breath in expectation of anything happening swiftly.

 On 11 October 2011 a similar letter to that placed by MAST in the Times appeared, also in the Times.
 The letter was prompted on that occasion by the news that the three cruisers of the, so called, “live bait Squadron”, sunk in September 1914 with very heavy loss of life, had been plundered by illegal salvors.
 The letter suggested that,